linebender/rfcs/rfcs/0006-widgets-in-arenas.md

 - Paint
 - Accessibility

-In some cases, the widget tree's state can be considered "partially valid" in-between those passes.
+In some cases, the widget tree's state can be considered "partially valid" in between those passes.
 Some passes can run multiple times per user event or be skipped entirely.

-Widgets are type which implement the Widget trait; this trait has methods linked to passes:
+Widgets are types that implement the Widget trait; this trait has methods linked to passes:

 - `on_text_event`,
 - `on_pointer_event`,